cihlab/cihlab.github.io/index.md

 ## News
-* _02/11/2020_, We open source an unofficial source code on low-bitwidth quantization schemem for DNNs ([LSQ @ ICLR2020](https://arxiv.org/abs/1902.08153)).
-It achieves the same FP32 accurracy on ResNet with 3b activation/weight quantization.(Benchmark: ImageNet) It is via: https://github.com/zhutmost/lsq-net .
+* _02/11/2020_, We open source an unofficial source code ([link here](https://github.com/zhutmost/lsq-net)) on low-bitwidth quantization schemem for DNNs ([LSQ @ ICLR2020](https://arxiv.org/abs/1902.08153)).
+It achieves the same FP32 accurracy on ResNet with 3b activation/weight quantization.
+(Benchmark: ImageNet)
 * _11/12/2019_, Chixiao co-authored paper "XNORAM: A Binary CiM Architecture with Flexbile Data Flow Mappying" is accepted by AICAS 2020.
 * _08/18/2019_, Chixiao's proposal: Sensing-Computution-Memory-in-one Circuits and Systems design is approved and sponsored by NSFC (国家自然科学基金-面上项目).